lowkeycode/react-notes/notes.md

 **UMD Global & Other random errors**

 After adding a `jsconfig.json` then removing it.
 I started getting typescript errors everywhere.
 I implemented a basic jsconfig.json as per VS Code docs after 2 1/2hrs of struggling to figure out what the fuck went wrong.
+Sometimes adding an empty jsconfig.json fixes these errors

 ```json
 // jsconfig.json